seevaratnam/elk-server/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
-- _it allows us make deploying entire application environments easy, predictable, and repeatable. and also updates multiple identifical servers with a single playbook yaml file quickly without having to go into each servers.
+- _It allows us make deploying entire application environments easy, predictable, and repeatable. and also updates multiple identifical servers with a single playbook yaml file quickly without having to go into each servers.
 Instead of relying on a software agent on each remote managed host, Ansible relies on the trusted management ports already in use by IT teams to manage servers and infrastructure: secure shell (SSH) on Linux, and Windows Remote Management (WinRM) on Microsoft -based systems._

 The playbook implements the following tasks:
-- _Installs docker.io, python3-pip
+- _Installs `docker.io, python3-pip`._
-- _Starts docker
+- _Starts `docker`._
-- _Pulls the cyberxsecurity/dvwa docker image and enable docker on startup_
+- _Pulls the `cyberxsecurity/dvwa` docker image and `enable docker` on startup._
-- _Increases the virtual memory for the ELK server using sysctl module_
+- _Increases the virtual memory for the ELK server using `sysctl module`._
-- _Downloads the sebp/elk:761 docker image and launches the ELK container_
+- _Downloads the `sebp/elk:761` docker image and launches the ELK container._
-- _Installs and launches filebeat & metricbeat on the ELK VM_
+- _Installs and launches `filebeat & metricbeat` on the ELK VM._

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.